 Moreover, creating KS weights via KS-reinterpretation is itself 6.1 times slower than creating MOS weights using MOS-reinterpretation.
-The latter number is different from the 16.4-fold slowdown reported in §8.1 for two reasons: (i) §8.1 reported the cost of creating KS and MOS abstract transformers for individual instructions, whereas in Figs. 10 and 11 the transformers are for basic blocks, and (ii) the WPDS construction times in Figs. 10 and 11 include the cost of creating merge functions for use at procedure-exit sites, which was about the same for KSreinterpretation and MOS-reinterpretation.
+The latter number is different from the 16.4-fold slowdown reported in §8.2 for two reasons: (i) §8.2 reported the cost of creating KS and MOS abstract transformers for individual instructions, whereas in Figs. 10 and 11 the transformers are for basic blocks, and (ii) the WPDS construction times in Figs. 10 and 11 include the cost of creating merge functions for use at procedure-exit sites, which was about the same for KSreinterpretation and MOS-reinterpretation.

 Fig. 10 shows the WPDS-construction time for the application code only; Fig. 11 shows the WPDS-construction time for the library code used by the application.
-As mentioned earlier, for the $\hat{\alpha}{\rm KS}$ -based analysis, we use $\hat{\alpha}{\rm KS}$ to generate weights for basic blocks in the application code, and KS-reinterpretation to generate weights for basic blocks in the library code.
-Thus, columns 3 and 4 of Fig. 11 show roughly the same times because both analyses use KS-reinterpretation to generate weights for library code.
-Fig. 12 shows the time for performing interprocedural dataflow analysis via post\ and path summary, as well as for finding one-vocabulary affine relations at all branch instructions in the application code.
+As mentioned earlier, for the $\hat{\alpha}{\text{KS}}$ -based analysis, we use $\hat{\alpha}{\text{KS}}$ to generate weights for basic blocks in the application code, and KS-reinterpretation to generate weights computed.

-Figs. 13, 14, and 15 present three studies that compare the precision of the percentage".
+&lt;sup>11We use "computed as a geometric mean" as a shorthand for "computed by converting the data to ratios; finding the geometric mean of the ratios; and converting the result back to a percentage".
 For instance, suppose that you have improvements of 3%, 17%, 29% (i.e., .03, .17, and .29).
 The geometric mean of the values .03, .17, and .29 is .113.
 Instead, we express the original improvements as ratios and take the geometric mean of 1.03, 1.17, and 1.29, obtaining 1.158.
 We subtract 1, convert to a percentage, and report "15.8% improvement (computed as a geometric mean)".